andresrsimoneau/steamchartsanalysis/README.md

 ### Presidential Approval Rating Over 50%

-## Kamala Harris' Defeat Was The Historic Norm, Not The Outlier
+## Kamala Harris' Defeat Was Following Norms, Not Being An Outlier